 They all work in a similar way.
 There'll be a browser that allows you to see the files on your iPhone or iPad.
 You install some client software on your PC in order to physically connect up the printer to the iPhone/iPad so that they can see each other, and from there you can press print.
 It's not idea, but it's a solution nonetheless.

-Finally, a more simple way of connecting printer to iPhone or iPad is offered via dedicated apps from printer makers such as HP ePrint, Xerox Print Portal, and Epson iPrint.
+Finally, a simpler way of connecting printer to iPhone or iPad is offered via dedicated apps from printer makers such as HP ePrint, Xerox Print Portal, and Epson iPrint.
 These work much more like AirPrint, the app talks to the printer and off you go.
+So have a look in your app store to see if your printer manufacturer has an app that works with your printer.